google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

       });
     </script>

-### WebAudio
+### Web Audio {: #webaudio }

+Note: The Web Audio API will be included in the Chrome autoplay policy with M70 (October 2018).

 First, be reminded that it is good practice to wait for a user interaction before starting audio playback as user is aware of something happening.
 Think of a "play" button or "on/off" switch for instance.
 You can also simply add an "unmute" button depending on the flow of the app.

-Key Point: An <code>AudioContext</code> must be created or resumed after the document received a user gesture to enable audio playback.
+Key Point: If an <code>AudioContext</code> is created prior to the document receiving a user gesture, it will be created in the "suspended" state, and you will need to call <code>resume()</code> after a user gesture is received.

-If you create your <code>AudioContext</code> on page load, you’ll have to call <code>resume()</code> later when user interacts with the page (e.g., user clicked a button).
+If you create your <code>AudioContext</code> on page load, you’ll have to call
+<code>resume()</code> at some time after the user interacted with the page
+(e.g., user clicked a button).

     // Existing code unchanged.